Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Replenish**: Whenever you finish a short rest, you regain a spell slot of a spell level equal to your proficiency bonus.

-**First Light**: Whenever you cast a spell of second level or higher that damages or heals, you can choose to spend anotehr spell slot to enchance the spell cast.
+**First Light**: Whenever you cast a single target spell of first level or higher that damages or heals, you can choose to spend another spell slot to enchance the spell cast.
 The spell slot gives you a pool equal to 10 times the spell slots level, you can increase the damage or healing by that amount on chosen targets of the spell.

 _You gain +2 to spell attack rolls and save DC_